rebeccapanel/Rebecca/README.md

 # Telegram Bot

-Rebecca comes with an integrated Telegram bot that can handle server management, user creation and removal, and send notifications.
-This bot can be easily enabled by following a few simple steps, and it provides a convenient way to interact with Rebecca without having to log in to the server every time.
+Rebecca includes an integrated Telegram bot that can send notifications, manage users, and perform administrative tasks.
+In the latest versions, **Telegram Bot must be configured and enabled directly from the web dashboard** — not from environment variables.

+### 🔧 How to enable Telegram Bot

-To enable Telegram Bot:
+To enable and configure the bot:

-1. set `TELEGRAM_API_TOKEN` to your bot's API Token
+1. Go to **Master Settings** inside the Rebecca Web Dashboard
+2. Open the **Telegram** tab
+3. Set the following values in the panel UI:

+   * **Bot API Token** → provided by [@BotFather](https://t.me/botfather)
-2. set `TELEGRAM_ADMIN_ID` to your Telegram account's numeric ID, you can get your ID from [@userinfobot](https://t.me/userinfobot)
+   * **Admin Telegram ID** → get it from [@userinfobot](https://t.me/userinfobot)
+4. Save the settings
+5. The bot will automatically activate without server restart

 # Rebecca CLI